 - Green Homes: This page contains a detailed list of helpful tips to adopt in your homes.

 - Building Your Dream Green Home: This page emphasizes on the importance of building green homes.

-- Benefits of A Green Home: Benefits discussed here include financial benefits, health benefits and more.
+- Green Building Benefits: Benefits discussed here include financial benefits, health benefits and more.